govau/service-manual/content/content-strategy/information-architecture/plan-ia/intro.md

 ---
 layout: intros/intro_with_nav
-subtitle: Start by developing a plan.
-Make sure you link your plan to any existing communications plans and digital strategies.
+subtitle: Following on from reviewing your current IA, research and user engagement, comes the planning stage.
+Make sure to also link your plan to any existing web communications plans and digital strategies.
 category: Content strategy
 ---